Welcome to the International Captive of the Year Awards 2019

 PLEASE NOTE: Judges do not judge any categories that their company has been entered in and are obliged to declare they have no conflicts of interest prior to judging.

-The International Captive of the Year Awards 2019, will take place Thursday 28 February 2019 at Banking Hall, London.
+The International Captive of the Year Awards 2019, will take place Thursday 27 June 2019 in London.

 19:30 Welcome drinks reception